elpideus/XAnimePorn/README.rst

 ***********

 It's really easy to get started with XAnimePorn.
 No tokens, no API credentials, nothing will stay between you and your work.
-The only thing you will need is importing the package into your project using :code:`import XAnimePorn`.
+The only things you will need are installing the package using :code:`pip3 install XAnimePorn` and then importing it into your project using :code:`import XAnimePorn`.

 Remember to also import the requirements in your project: